 No code can be expected to list each and every offense that may result in the use of disciplinary action; however, it is the purpose of the code to list certain offenses which, if committed by a student, will result in the imposition of a specific penalty.
 Out-of-school suspensions are unexcused absences.
 School administrators may establish further rules and regulations and in some cases deviate from the handbook for the maintenance of proper school discipline.
-This code includes, but is not necessarily limited to, acts of students on school property, including playgrounds, parking lots and school transportation, or at a school activity, whether on or off school property.
+This code includes, but is not necessarily limited to, acts of students on district property, including playgrounds, parking lots and district transportation, or at a district activity, whether on or off district property.
+The district may also discipline students for off-campus conduct that negatively impacts the educational environment, to the extent allowed by law.